Givans/PDFExtractTXT/README.md

 # PDFExtractTXT
-Extracting text from a PDF file Usinf Tkinter
+Extracting text from a PDF file using Tkinter